Why “unlimited” broadband must die

 It seems to me that the only solution that would work on a large scale is to charge end-users for the bandwidth that they actually use ((Of course the most likely scenario would be “bundles” of bandwidth, much as you buy bundles of texts or minutes for your mobile phone.)).
 This may not be popular in the short-term, but it’s a whole lot better than them limiting what services you can use and when.

-One thought on “Why “unlimited” broadband must die”
+One response to “Why “unlimited” broadband must die”